iSwapna/algol/README.md

 1. powerset:
-		Find poerset of sequence using dynamic algorithm
+		Find powerset of sequence using dynamic algorithm

 2. list:
 		Singly linked list with size